 Change Meeting Attendance

 To ensure successful review, approval, implementation and closure of change items, each core ITS service area should be represented during the change meeting.
-Attendance is required by areas that have newly submitted or approved change items so that these items can be properly discussed and acted upon.

-Change Management - the process of requesting, developing, approving, and implementing a planned or unplanned change within the ITS infrastructure.
+Change Management—the process of requesting, developing, approving, and implementing a planned or unplanned change within the ITS infrastructure.

-Change Item (or Change Request) - a documented request to modify the ITS infrastructure.
+Change Item (or Change Request)—a documented request to modify the ITS infrastructure.
 This to be completed via the ITS Change Management Application.

-Non-Emergency Change - a change of regular priority where review of the change request is made during the change meeting and the approval is received prior to the change being made.
+Non-Emergency Change—a change of regular priority where review of the change request is made during the change meeting and the approval is received prior to the change being made.

-Urgent Change - a change of escalated priority where review and approval of the change is received from an ITS Director prior to the change being made and is subsequently reviewed, communicated and closed during the next scheduled change meeting.
+Urgent Change—a change of escalated priority where review and approval of the change is received from an ITS Director prior to the change being made and is subsequently reviewed, communicated and closed during the next scheduled change meeting.

-Emergency Change - a change of immediate priority where ITS personnel is required to execute a change without any review or approval.
+Emergency Change—a change of immediate priority where ITS personnel is required to execute a change without any review or approval.
 This is normally in a service outage, system down or in an urgent outage prevention situation.
 The subsequent change is to be reviewed, communicated and closed during the next scheduled change meeting.

 Compliance with Legal and Regulatory Requirements

-The University has federal laws and regulations that it must follow, these include the Family Educational Rights and Privacy Act of 1974 (FERPA), the Health Insurance Portability and Accountability Act (HIPAA), the Gramm-Leach-Bliley Act (GLBA) and the Payment Card Industry (PCI) Data Security Standard (DSS).
+The University has many federal laws and regulations that it must follow, these include the Family Educational Rights and Privacy Act of 1974 (FERPA), the Health Insurance Portability and Accountability Act (HIPAA), the Gramm-Leach-Bliley Act (GLBA) and the Payment Card Industry (PCI) Data Security Standard (DSS).
 The process of change management should support these and other applicable University policies found on the Information Technology Services policies website.